Santissima Annunziata, Florence: History

 The church was founded in 1250 by the seven original members of the Servite Order.
 In 1252, a painting of the Annunciation had been begun by a friar Bartolomeo, commissioned by the Servite monks.
 It is said he despaired about being able to paint a virgin with a beautiful enough face, and fell asleep, only to find the painting completed.
 This miracle he attributed to an angel.
 The painting now housed in the church, acquired increasing veneration, such that in 1444 the Gonzaga family from Mantua financed a special tribune.
 Initially Michelozzo, who was the brother of the Servite prior, was commissioned to build it, but since Ludovico III Gonzaga had a special admiration for Leon Battista Alberti, this latter architect was given the commission in 1469.
 Alberti's designs were constricted by the pre-existing foundations.
 Construction was completed in 1481, after Alberti's death.
 Though the structure was refurbished in Baroque-style in the seventeenth century, the basic scheme of a domed circular space flanked by altar niches is still evident.

-The facade of the church was added in 1601 by the architect Giovanni Battista Caccini, imitating the Renaissance-style of Brunelleschi's facade of the Foundling Hospital, which defines the eastern side of the piazza.
-The building across from the Foundling Hospital, designed by Sangallo the Elder, was also given a Brunelleschian facade in the 1520s.
+The façade of the church was added in 1601 by the architect Giovanni Battista Caccini, imitating the Renaissance-style of Brunelleschi's façade of the Foundling Hospital, which defines the eastern side of the piazza.
+The building across from the Foundling Hospital, designed by Sangallo the Elder, was also given a Brunelleschian façade in the 1520s.